Polyhydramnios treatment at Midwest Fetal Care Center

 What causes polyhydramnios?

-Identifying the cause of polyhydramnios can be difficult, and in about 40 percent of cases, no clear explanation is found.
-Several possible causes are known, however.
+Identifying polyhydramnios causes can be difficult, and in about 40 percent of cases, no clear explanation is found.
+Several possible polyhydramnios causes are known, however.
 Some involve the baby.
 Some involve the mother.
 And others involve the placenta.

 Among the baby-related causes are birth defects.
 These include anomalies that block the baby’s gastrointestinal tract, such as duodenal atresia.
 Such blockages make it difficult for the unborn baby to swallow the amniotic fluid and excrete it in urine — a process necessary for the regulation of fluid volume within the uterus.
 Birth defects that affect the baby’s central nervous system can also lead to polyhydramnios.
 The high levels of fluid may also be related to the baby having fetal anemia or a heart or kidney problem.